mattmoses/SingleAxisEmulator/README.md

 Matthew S. Moses, Hans Ma, Kevin C. Wolfe, Gregory S. Chirikjian (2013)

 **_Credits_**
-This work was performed in Prof. Greg Chirikjian's [Robot & Protein Kinematics Lab](https://rpk.lcsr.jhu.edu/Publications) at Johns Hopkins University.
+This work was performed in [Gregory Chirikjian's](http://scholar.google.com/citations?user=qoIuyMoAAAAJ) [Robot & Protein Kinematics Lab](https://rpk.lcsr.jhu.edu/Publications) at Johns Hopkins University.
 The work was partially supported by the National Science Foundation under Grant No. IIS-0915542.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

-The schematic and ciruit board layout was done by Matt Moses
+Matt Moses created the schematic and ciruit board layout.
-The initial code was authored by Kevin C. Wolfe.
-The code available on this page is a result of Matt Moses ~~hacking up~~ modifying Kevin's work.
+Kevin C. Wolfe authored the initial version of the control software.
+Matt Moses modified Kevin's original code.
 John Swensen provided helpful advice.